-PD 600/11 Rev.1 (I) Model Capacity Building for Efficient and Sustainable Utilization of Bamboo Resources in Indonesia other ministries and local government.
-The delegate informed the Committees that the Government of Indonesia intends to fully realize the potential of bamboo resources to help fulfil its climate targets.
+PD 600/11 Rev.1 (I) Model Capacity Building for Efficient and Sustainable Utilization of Bamboo Resources in Indonesia

 A presentation was made by the consultant, Dr. Gan Kee Seng, on the results of his ex-post evaluation of the project PD 600/11 Rev.1 (I), which had successfully achieved all of its objectives and outputs.